 VTT

-The VTT (Web Video Text Tracks) format is the standard subtitle format for HTML5 video.
-It offers more advanced features than SRT, such as styling and positioning.
+VTT (Web Video Text Tracks) is the standard subtitle format for HTML5 video.
+It provides advanced features such as styling, positioning, and metadata support.

 Format

-• The file must start with the header WEBVTT.
+• The file must begin with the WEBVTT header.

-• Subtitle blocks (cues) are separated by blank lines.
+• Subtitle blocks, known as cues, are separated by blank lines.

 • Each cue consists of: